 Our Beginnings

-My neighbor Carl Tumblin had a field across from our house that hadn't been worked in several years.
-I wanted to plant a small patch of something.
-I decided to search about pumpkins.
+My neighbor, Carl Tumblin had a field across from our house that hadn't been worked in several years.
+I wanted to plant a small patch of something so I decided to search about pumpkins.
 I talked to several local growers but decided not to pursue pumpkins because of the disease and insect problems associated with them.
-I then thought about cantaloupes and did internet search on them.
-I read about how you pick them a 1/4 slip or 1/2 slip or full slip.
+My wife would probably leave me very quickly too!!
+I then thought about cantaloupes and did an internet search on them.
+I read about how you pick them at 1/4 slip or 1/2 slip or full slip.
 This had to do with how ripe they are.
 I got to thinking, how in the world am I going to harvest an acre or two and find a place to market them.
 I don't really know how I got on to gourds.
-I read that some people think that they are rotten and throw them away when the start curing out.
+I read that some people think that they are rotten and throw them away when they start curing out.
 The article said that you can leave them in the field until they dry which can take a couple of months.
 I thought, hmm, this is just up my alley.
 Sometimes I don't get in a hurry making decisions.
 I got on to a Gourd Education Day in Savannah, Georgia.
 I talk with David Wuttke who was teaching a chip carving class.
 The last thing David said was to bring plenty of Band-Aids with me.
 I asked why and he told me to they were to stop all the cuts from chip carving.
 I really didn't know what to expect from the week end trip. .

-I had talked with and stopped by Mrs. Lena Braswell on the way to Savannah.
-We had a good chat.
-I really like Mrs. Lena.
+I had talked with Mrs. Lena Braswell and decided to stop by her farm on the way to Savannah.
+We had a good chat and I really liked Mrs. Lena.
 She was very frank during our conversation.
+I also developed a true respect for gourd growers.
+It was more than just throwing out a hand full of seed and waiting for the gourds to grow.

 Back to the Gourd Education Classes, I think that I was the only male in a gourd painting class.
 I still remember one lady taking the gourd out of my hands and finishing what I was struggling to do.
 I felt like a fish out of water.
 I was in Ronna's wood burning class and she really loved showing us newbys how to do it.
 Charlotte Durrence invited me over to her house for a supper get together after the classes.
 Well I was a little uneasy about going.
 This was a crazy friendly group of people there.
 Charlotte and Darrell and the group really made me feel at home.
 I really enjoyed the week end.